hagen1778/docs-test/Single-server-VictoriaMetrics.md

 The recommended value for `-dedup.minScrapeInterval` must equal to `scrape_interval` config from Prometheus configs.

-The de-duplication reduces disk space usage if multiple identically configured Prometheus instances in HA pair write data to the same VictoriaMetrics instance.
-Note that these Prometheus instances must have identical `external_labels` section in their configs, so they write data to the same time series.
+The de-duplication reduces disk space usage if multiple identically configured [vmagent](https://victoriametrics.github.io/vmagent.html) or Prometheus instances in HA pair write data to the same VictoriaMetrics instance.
+These vmagent or Prometheus instances must have identical `external_labels` section in their configs, so they write data to the same time series.